voberle/adventofcode/2021/day12/README.md

 This divided the runtime by 3, to 10ms for both parts.

 I also realized that it would be possible to get read of the visited structure fully, and just check the path under construction to see if a cave was already visited.
 This would result in shorter code, but might not be more readable.
 It might also be slower, as I would replace some direct memory access with a search in a vector.

+However, the path itself doesn't need to be saved, since we only need to detect when we reach the end.
+So removed this as well.